Dating of Atlantis based on lake levels on the Altiplano

 During the next wet spell from 23,000 – 13,000BC and particularly from 16,000 – 13,000BC or later, the Altiplano was covered by the paleolake Tauca.

 At first glance it appears unlikely that Atlantis would have existed at the time of these paleolakes since if the southern part of the Altiplano had the same elevation it has today, the waters of lake Tauca would have been sufficiently deep to have drowned the various canals.
-But that does not take into account the fact that the southern part of the Altiplano may have sunk in elevation so estimates of the depths of the paleolakes based on modern mapping may not reflect the actual depths based on the land elevations at the time of the lakes.
+But that does not take into account the fact that the southern part of the Altiplano may have sunk in elevation so estimates of the depths of the paleolakes based on modern mapping may not reflect the actual depths based on the land elevations at the time of the lakes, also the outer canals surrounding the mountain may have dropped in elevation when the surrounding alluvial plain also dropped in elevation due to the earthquakes.

 Studies suggest that Lake Tauca had two noticeable levels, (a) 3760m (12,335ft) around 11,790BC and (b) 3720m (12,204ft) the latter phase perhaps corresponding to that which elsewhere has been described as lake Coipasa.